-Applications can be submitted via email by to firstname.lastname@example.org by November 15th, 2019.
-Notification of awards will be made by December 2nd, 2019.
-PDF documents are preferred for the application and the A&M System applicant’s curriculum vitae.
+Applications must be submitted via email to email@example.com by September 15th, 2020.
+Notification of awards will be made by Winter Break 2020.
+PDF documents are preferred for the application and TAMUS applicant’s curriculum vitae.
 The application should be organized as follows:

-- Applicant information – Provide information about the TAMUS researcher requesting funds, including at least:
+- Applicant information – Provide information about the TAMUS researcher requesting funds, including:

-- TAMUS System Entity and Department (e.g., PVAMU Math)
+- TAMUS entity and department (e.g., PVAMU Math)

 - Email address and phone number

-- Collaborator information – Provide information about the identified LANL collaborator(s), including at least:
+- Collaborator information – Provide information about the identified LANL collaborator(s), including:

 - Division and group (e.g., CCS-2)

-- Evidence that the named LANL collaborator(s) have agreed to partner with the A&M System applicant to execute the proposed effort (e.g., email from collaborator(s))
+- Evidence that the named LANL collaborator(s) have agreed to partner with the TAMUS applicant to execute the proposed effort (e.g., email from collaborator(s))

 - LANL collaborator(s) curriculum vitae or resume (PDF format)

 - Proposed effort – Describe the research area that you and your collaborator(s) are interested in exploring over the long-term, details of the proposed effort and the tangible outcome (“deliverable”).
 It is best if you can show a connection to long-term LANL missions, “capability pillars” or initiatives.
 Also, specifically discuss the impact that the completed effort will have (i.e., what difference will it make?).
 The narrative should be less than three pages.

-- Cost and timeline – Provide a cost estimate and approximate timeline, including the date by which the deliverable will be given to the A&M System’s National Laboratories Office.
-This can be a paragraph or two, a bulleted list, or a combination of both.
+- Cost and timeline – Provide a cost breakdown and approximate timeline, including the date by which the deliverable will be given to the National Laboratories Office (NLO).
+This information can be presented as a paragraph or two, a bulleted list, or a combination of both.
 Include a total budget for each category of expenses (salaries, fringe, travel), not just a description of costs.
 A formal budget generated by research services is not required.
 Fellowships are internally funded and include no overhead costs.